 Install the indoor blower cover plate and secure it with screws.
 Install the chassis power wire connector and the control wiring connector into their respective cabinet wiring connectors so that the connectors latch.
+Position the controls enclosure and secure it to the indoor coil cover with screws.
 Connect the drain line to the evaporator coil drain connection.
 Reconnect 3" piece of clear flexible tubing to secondary drain on drain pan.
 Position secondary drain through grommet of chassis and connect to flexible tubing (prime trap prior to operating).
 Install the lower access panel on the cabinet.
 Turn on power to the unit.